danielsobrado/react-admin-spring-boot-backend/README.md

 Work In Progress: Adapt Auth and Data providers to make use of Spring Boot Backend.

+The following instructions describe how to build and deploy this example:
 ## MySQL setup

 Install MySQL and create the demo database and user required for this example to run: